Double the score! In March 2017, we matched up to $12K to support the Art Music Fund

 The Art Music Fund gives us the freedom to commission work that is central to our artistic vision.
 We can maintain the integrity of the ensemble’s practice, rather than having to deliver to the agenda or priorities of a funding body or philanthropic trust.”

-Double the Score runs until 20 March 2017.
-Like all projects on the ACF, donations over $2 are tax deductible.
-Donate now at australianculturalfund.org.au/projects/double-the-score
+Double the Score ran in March, 2017.
+Like all projects on the ACF, donations over $2 were tax deductible.

 The APRA AMCOS Art Music Fund supports artistic diversity and the creation and presentation of new music works, including electroacoustic music, improvised music, sound art, multimedia, web and film sound and music and, theatrical, operatic and choreographed music.
 Chosen works have committed public presentation partners to ensure the music is brought to life.